 So what sort of therapy?
 Well, hypnosis is probably best known for it's use in conjunction with SUGGESTION for assisting with smoking cessation or simple fears such as driving, flying or low level anxiety states, nail biting etc. But these suggestions though must be realistic and in accordance with your stated aims and your personality.
 You cannot be made to do anything against your will or nature and if someone tried, the suggestions would just be rejected.
 Some time then will be taken, particularly in the first session to ask questions and discuss your situation - non-judgementally and in complete confidence.

 There are also many "allied" therapies which can be used as appropriate.
 Emotional Freedom Technique (EFT, often called tapping) or Acceptance and Commitment Therapy, for instance, enable an eclectic range of styles and techniques to be at our disposal.

 For deeper problems, HYPNOANALYSIS is a course of therapy based on the principle of cause and effect - that there cannot be an effect without a cause.
 Aiming to treat the person rather than a mere collection of symptoms, hypnoanalysis can release you from your problem and allow you to move on with your life.
 You can find out more about this here.

 As always please feel free to email me if you have any specific questions here or just give me a call or text on 07761198504

 All information left is dealt with in strict confidence; a free, no obligation, introductory consultation is also available .

 All medical conditions should have been examined by a doctor.
 In cases of IBS, a specific diagnosis must have been obtained from your doctor.
+For pain control, you should obtain the "go ahead" from your doctor or consultant.
 Prescribed medication should not be discontinued without referring to your doctor.